tardisfromtornspace/Bridge-Commander/Documentation/DoctorWhoModReadme.txt

 === Changelong ===
+1.1.11 - Misc. changes:
+* Updated Simulated Point Defence from 0.91 to 0.92 - this will not make the ship target projectiles that have same parent and target ID (update for compatibility with the SG Drone weaponry from CanonicalAlteranTechnologies).
 1.1.10
 * Potential bug fixing: Updated AdvArmourTechThree from 1.7 to 1.8, 1.8 is a tiny bit slower but it is far better for some KM installs where for some reason 1.7 might crash.
 If 1.7 did not crash for you, use the 1.7 script from previous versions instead.
 1.1.9